 AEO gets your brand mentioned, cited, or recommended inside AI-generated answers.
 The user asks ChatGPT or Perplexity a question, gets a response with your brand in it (or not), and moves on.
 There is no list of links to click.

-The optimization surface is fundamentally different.
+AEO shares the same content craft as SEO, but it adds a layer on top.
+AI search engines discover brands through Google and Bing (your SEO foundation), then independently research each candidate and decide whether to recommend it based on the user's specific intent.
+This creates differences in where you need to show up and how you measure success.
 85% of AI citations come from third-party sources like G2, Capterra, Reddit, and editorial articles, not from brand websites.
-Content freshness matters far more than in SEO, with AI search engines heavily favoring content published within the last 30 days.
+Content freshness matters far more, with AI search engines heavily favoring content published within the last 30 days.
 And each AI search engine has its own source preferences: Grok accounts for 60% or more of all Reddit citations across AI search engines, while ChatGPT links to brand websites at roughly 3x the rate of Grok.
-These differences translate into five specific things AEO requires that SEO does not.
+These differences translate into five specific things AEO adds on top of SEO.

-Five Things AEO Requires That SEO Does Not
+Five Things AEO Adds on Top of SEO

 1. Multi-Engine Monitoring